 - Collect the results and order only the items with the most positive feedback

 The next step is to consider marketing and how you’re going to promote your business.
-This is the most crucial step if your business is to succeed and you are to attract customers – and keep them.
-As a small e-commerce concern, there are four types of marketing that need to be incorporated into your strategy:
+This is the most crucial step if your business is to succeed and you are to attract customers.
+For eCommerce, there are four types of marketing that need to be incorporated into your strategy:

 Time to make your website or blog look its very best by adding new content to it.
-The benefits of constantly adding new content to your website or blog are that it’ll keep you customers informed and it’ll make your site (and therefore your products) visible to internet search engines and potential customers.
+The benefits of constantly adding new content to your website or blog are that it’ll keep you customers informed and engaged.
+It’ll also make your site (and therefore your products) visible to internet search engines and potential customers.

-Use a mix of content to help you – blogs, images and YouTube videos will not only attract visitors to your site, they’ll keep them there too.
+Use a mix of content to help you, blogs, images and YouTube videos will not only attract visitors to your site, they’ll keep them there too.
 You can also use Slideshare and Scribd to upload presentations or other documents that show off your products.
-Good practice is to post new content on your site at regular intervals – every three days, or once a week on a Monday for example, so that those that follow your site will know when to expect new information.
+Good practice is to post new content on your site at regular intervals.

 Social media is undoubtedly the best way to push your website or eBay shop and to increase your online profile, but it can be time consuming and it’ll be a while before you see results.

 The most difficult part is finding out which social media platform your target market is most likely to use.
-It’s important to have a presence on at least three of the following:
+It’s important to have a presence on all three of the following in some form:

-As well as using these tools to market products and angle for new customers, it’s another way of checking out your competition and finding out the marketing strategies they employ – and also to see what related topics are being discussed by the online community.
+As well as using these tools to market products and angle for new customers, it’s also a way of checking out your competition.
+You can find out the marketing strategies they employ, and also to see what related topics are being discussed by the online community.

 When you’ve started getting customer orders coming in, concentrating on the smaller elements that make your brand unique is the most important thing.
 Personalised notes, headed paper and invoices, branded packaging, gift wrapping and the customer service you offer are just some of the things that need to be considered.